lbugnion/sample-azure-simplexamarinfunction/Doc/refactoring.md

 To avoid this kind of issues, many APIs these days use the JavaScript Object Notation JSON to encode the result of the function.
 JSON has various advantages: It is easy to serialize/deserialize and it can be transmitted as text over HTTP.
 We will now update our sample implementation to use JSON instead of a simple result.

+> Note: Some APIs also use XML to transmit data.
+XML is also text-based, so it also works fine with HTTP.
+However XML is more verbose than JSON and thus is lost in popularity, especially for mobile clients.

 ## Adding a class library

 In order to share code between the client and the server, we will use a class library that we will consume on the server and on the client.
 The class library can be seen as a contract between client and server.
 Follow the steps to add the class library to the server project: